The Best Stable Design Features

 Hay Store

-Wash Bay
+Wash Down Bay

 Talk Grilles

-Trussed Roof
+Trussed Roof and Clear Roof Sheets

 When it comes to roofing materials, there are many options that work well for timber stables.
-Our standard rooding option is Onduline sheeting which is best underboarded with OSB to provide stability, but we also offer Onduvilla, Cedar shingles and Tapco Slate.
-We can even create a roof structure which will support clay or slate tiles, although you will need to employ a roofing contractor to lay the tiles.
+Our standard roofing option is Onduline sheeting underlined with OSB for additional support.
+We also offer Onduvilla, cedar shingles and Tapco Slate.

 Stable Doors